iCrazyBlaze/blog/_posts/2019-07-25-building-a-minecraft-mod.md

 # Creating a GUI Overlay
 GUI overlays appear on the player's screen, but don't enable the mouse.
 Think of them as custom HUD elements.

-To get started with creating one, I will create my `TutorialOverlay` class inside a package called `gui`. here's what the class will look like:
+To get started with creating one, I will create my `TutorialOverlay` class inside a package called `gui`.
+Here's what the class will look like:
 ```java
 package com.icrazyblaze.tutorialmod.gui;